Linear programming on the Stiefel manifold: Abstract

 \section{Abstract}

-The extended linear Stiefel Manifold optimization (ELS) is studied in the first time.
+Linear programming on the Stiefel manifold (LPS) is studied for the first time.
 It aims at minimizing a linear objective function over the set of all $p$-tuples of orthonormal vectors in $\R^n$ satisfying $k$ additional linear constraints.
-Despite the classical polynomial-time solvable case $k=0$, (ELS) is in general NP-hard.
-According to the Shapiro-Barvinok-Pataki theorem, (ELS) admits an exact semidefinite programming (SDP) relaxation when $p(p+1)/2\le n-k$, which is tight when $p=1$.
-Surprisingly, we can greatly strengthen this sufficient exactness condition to be $p\le n-k$, which covers the extreme case $n-p=0=k$.
-Regarding (ELS) as a smooth nonlinear programming problem, we reveal a nice property that under LICQ, the standard first- and second-order {\it local} necessary optimality conditions are sufficient for {\it global} optimality when $p+1\le n-k$.
+Despite the classical polynomial-time solvable case $k=0$, general (LPS) is NP-hard.
+According to the Shapiro-Barvinok-Pataki theorem, (LPS) admits an exact semidefinite programming (SDP) relaxation when $p(p+1)/2\le n-k$, which is tight when $p=1$.
+Surprisingly, we can greatly strengthen this sufficient exactness condition to $p\le n-k$, which covers the classical case $p\le n$ and $k=0$.
+Regarding (LPS) as a smooth nonlinear programming problem, we reveal a nice property that under the linear independence constraint qualification, the standard first- and second-order {\it local} necessary optimality conditions are sufficient for {\it global} optimality when $p+1\le n-k$.